 Sometimes, I get in a funk.
 We all do, from time-to-time.
-I realize, however, that I’m leading a charmed life, especially in comparison to some of our brothers and sisters in places like Syria, Iraq, or any of the many other trouble spots in our world.
+At times like that, I certainly don’t have positive thoughts going through my head!
+I realize, however, that I’m leading a charmed life, especially in comparison to some of our fellow humans in places like Syria, Yemen, or any of the many other trouble spots in our world.

 Sometimes, when I get self-absorbed and start to feel sorry for myself, I try to remember how fortunate I am.
 I live in a place where I’m relatively free to travel, go to school, and pursue my dreams.
 I don’t need to worry about food or medical care.
 My children and grandchildren can do the same.
 As crazy as I think some of our government leaders are, they’re certainly not self-appointed dictators, nor successors to a throne.

 What does this have to do with customer service or information systems and technology?
-When our bosses or customers are making us crazy or when our systems aren’t behaving the way we want, just think about my new friend from North Korea.
+When your boss or customers are making you crazy or when your systems aren’t behaving the way you want, try thinking positive thoughts.
+Just think about my new friend from North Korea.
 What would she have to say about our situation?

 How am I today?
 Oh, I’m fabulous, thank you.
 How are you?

 If you like this post, please leave a comment and share it with your friends.
 If you don’t like it, please leave a comment and tell me what I could do better.